-We used a Dell Networking 1Gb X1052 switch for the VM network, vMotion, and Management Network for Tanzu.
-We used a 1Gb switch for Workload Network for Tanzu.
-We isolated the Workload Network behind a NAT gateway and utilized private addresses for all connectivity.
-We configured the Workload Network port group on a Distributed vSwitch, which is required for Tanzu Kubernetes deployment.
-We connected the vCenter Server® and ESXi hosts to the Management Network, and we connected the TKG workload clusters to the Workload Network.
-The Tanzu Supervisor Cluster, Load Balancer, NAT gateway, and TKG CLI VM were dual-networked with a virtual NIC attached to both the Management Network.
-We deployed the four infrastructure VMs (vCenter, Load Balancer, NAT gateway, and TKG CLI VM) on a PowerEdge R6525 server.
-We deployed a TKG cluster with 44 guaranteed-large worker nodes (each worker node had 4 CPUs and 16 GB of memory fully reserved).
-We then deployed a pod on each node with 3 CPU threads and 10 GB of memory reserved.
+We used a Dell Networking 1Gb X1052 switch for the VM network and Management Network for Tanzu.
+We used a Dell 5048-ON switch for vMotion[®], vSAN, and Workload Network for Tanzu.
+The Workload Network was isolated behind a NAT gateway, and it utilized private addresses for all connectivity.
+We configured the Workload Network port group on a Distributed vSwitch, which is required for Tanzu Kubernetes[®] deployment.
+The VMware vCenter[®] server and ESXi hosts were connected to the Management Network, while the Tanzu Kubernetes Grid (TKG) workload clusters were connected to the Workload Network.
+We dual-networked the Tanzu Supervisor Cluster, the Load Balancer, the NAT gateway, and the TKG CLI VM with a virtual NIC attached to both the Management Network and the Workload Network.
+We deployed the two infrastructure VMs (vCenter and NAT gateway) on an infrastructure server.
+We deployed a TKG cluster with four Kubernetes worker nodes (one worker on each Supermicro server).
+On the servers powered by AMD processors, each worker had 56 vCPUs and 512 GB of memory fully reserved.
+On the servers powered by Intel processors, each worker had 70 vCPUs and 512 GB of memory fully reserved.